House extension where to start

 Greetings to all the homeowners and dreamers out there!
 It’s Craig Smith here, your trusted St Albans-based builder.
 Having spent over a decade perfecting the art of construction at CJ Smiths, I’m here to share with you the definitive roadmap for starting your house extension in 2023.

 In the ever-changing landscape of British home design, one thing remains constant: the desire for more space.
 Extensions not only offer this luxury but also have the potential to significantly increase the value of your property.
-With over 13 years of experience under my belt, let’s embark on this journey together.

-Planning and Regulations - The Foundational Pillar
+Planning and Regulations - The Foundational Pillars

 Before you even think about breaking ground or selecting tiles, it’s paramount to understand the planning rules and building regulations.
 Every house extension journey should begin with a solid foundation – in this case, thorough research.